apache/cordova-plugin-device/README.md

     //             This is a nine-digit unique integer (as a string, though!)
     //
     // iPhone: (Paraphrased from the UIDevice Class documentation)
-    //         Returns a string of hash values created from multiple hardware identifies.
-    //         It is guaranteed to be unique for every device and can't be tied
-    //         to the user account.
+    //         Returns the [UIDevice identifierForVendor] UUID which is unique and the same for all apps installed by the same vendor.
+However the UUID can be different if the user deletes all apps from the vendor and then reinstalls it.
+Please see https://developer.apple.com/library/ios/documentation/UIKit/Reference/UIDevice_Class/#//apple_ref/occ/instp/UIDevice/identifierForVendor
     // Windows Phone 7 : Returns a hash of device+current user,
     // if the user is not defined, a guid is generated and will persist until the app is uninstalled
     // Tizen: returns the device IMEI (International Mobile Equipment Identity or IMEI is a number